 - There are no current Defense Established Program to Stimulate Competitive Research (DEPSCoR) awards in North Dakota.

 DEPSCoR DoD Day: The Department of Defense has asked the University of South Dakota to host a regional DEPSCoR DoD Day, where DoD program managers will provide information about the DEPSCoR program as well as general information about working with the DoD.
-The regional DEPSCoR Day will be September 10, 2020, in Vermillion, SD.
-For more information or to register for the event, please see the University of South Dakota DEPSCoR DoD day page.
+The next regional DEPSCoR Day will be in Vermillion, SD at a date to be determined.
+For more information, please see the University of South Dakota DEPSCoR DoD day page.

 - DEPSCoR had a meeting fall 2019 at the University of Rhode Island.
 Documents below provide added information about the DEPSCoR funding opportunities: